skip to main content

 Get started

-You don’t need to have a ton of money in the bank to be a successful saver.
+You don’t need a lot of money in the bank to be a successful saver.
 Baby steps are key.
-By starting small, keeping it reasonable, automating transfers, and eliminating unnecessary expenses, you can be on the path toward saving for your future.
+By starting small, being reasonable, automating transfers, and eliminating unnecessary expenses, you can be on the path toward saving for your future.

 Article contributors